Frequently Asked Questions

 How much will stations charge a motorist for an inspection?

 The fee charged the motorist will still be decided by the station performing the inspection.

 Does this equipment hook into the OBD connector only, or is there a wand that goes into the tailpipe?

 The only item connected to the vehicle is the OBD data cable.
 Tailpipe testing is NOT being implemented in New Hampshire.

 How long is the bar code reader cable?

 Approximately 13ft when fully extended.
-It
+It is a coiled cord.

 Are there wheels on the NHOST unit?